lextallan/PerCell/README.md

     --macs2_bigwig_method: choice of method with which to generate bigWig tracks for visualizing ChIP data within a genome browser, <ppois,qpois,subtract,logFE,FE,logLR,slogLR,max> (default: ppois)

     --skip_idr: if the IDR (Irreproducible Discovery Rate, https://github.com/nboley/idr) framework should be used to statistically identify significant peaks across two replicates.
-According to authors, the software is not designed for use with particularly broad peaks (e.g. those call in a ChIP for H3K9me3) and requires using a relaxed macs2 cutoff value in order to properly function, <true,false> (default: true)
+According to authors, the software is not designed for use with particularly broad peaks (e.g. those called in a ChIP for H3K9me3) and requires using a relaxed macs2 cutoff value in order to properly function, <true,false> (default: true)

     --idr_cutoff: cutoff value over which peaks will not be included within the output (default: 0.05)